sjbrown/1kfa/mod_guide_gm.md

 *Die Hard* is a great touchstone for tone, themes, and relationships, but this game has rules for swords and magic, not helicopters or machine guns.

-You should not *reject* any circled titles, just address what's going to be possible.
+This isn't about *rejection*, it's a moment to address what's going to be possible.

 Everyone will have more fun if expectations are set at the beginning.

-> This is our "Touchstone List": [read the circled titles]
+> This is our "Touchstone List": [read the titles]
 >
 > Imagine this mashed-up universe.
 >